-In compliance with the Privacy Act of 1974, following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701-2721. purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation. information will be used by Nation Indian Gaming Commission members and staff in the performance of their official duties. information may be disclosed to appropriate federal, tribal, State, local or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-The Tribe cannot hire you in a primary management official or key employee position unless you consent to the disclosures indicated in this notice.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§2701-2721.
+The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
+The information will be used by National Indian Gaming Commission members and staff in the performance of their official duties.
+The information may be disclosed to appropriate federal, tribal, state, local or foreign law enforcement and regulatory agencies when relevant to civil. criminal or regulatory investigations or prosecutions or pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or constituent band or a gaming operation.
+The Tribe cannot hire a person in a primary management official or key employee position unless the person consents to the disclosures indicated in this notice.

-The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing your application.
+The disclosure of a person's Social Security Number (SSN) is voluntary.
+However, failure to supply a SSN may result in errors in processing an application.